talent-plan/tinysql/courses/proj2-README-en.md

 This union struct defines the properties and types of items that are pushed into the stack during syntactic parse.

-The item pressed into the stack may be a terminator, or token, and its type may be item or ident;
+The item pressed into the stack may be a terminator, or token, and its type may be item or ident.

-This item may also be a non-terminator, that is, the left side of the generating expression.
-Its type can be expr, statement, item, or ident.
+This item may also be a non-terminator, that is, on the left side of the generated expression.
+Its type can be `expr`, `statement`, `item`, or `ident`.

 Based on this union, goyacc generates the corresponding struct in the parse: